svenfuchs/routing-filter/README.markdown

 * `Uuid` - prepends a uuid for authentication or other purposes (e.g. /d00fbbd1-82b6-4c1a-a57d-098d529d6854/products/1)
 * `Extension` - appends an extension (e.g. /products.html)

-Please note that Rails 3's routing system is much more powerful and flexible than Rails 2 was.
-There are many usecases that now can be covered with just Rails 3 default routing features that weren't doable in Rails 2.
-For an example of a quite complex and flexible route see this [gist by Andrew White](http://gist.github.com/653543)

 ## Requirements

-routing-filter currently only works with Rails.
+Latest routing-filter (~> 0.5.0) currently only works with Rails 4.2.
 It should not be all too hard to get it working with plain Rack::Mount but I haven't had that usecase, yet.

+For older Rails use `0-4-stable` branch.

 ## Installation